Travel.State.Gov > International Travel > Country Information > Denmark International Travel Information

 Road Conditions and Safety: Danish roads are of high quality and connect all areas of the country.

-Greenland has no established road system.
+Greenland has no established road system between towns.
 Most domestic travel is by foot, boat, or air.

 The majority of the Faroe Islands are interconnected by roads and tunnels, and boats.
 On the large islands even small hamlets are generally accessible by road.
 Travel on the smaller islands is mostly done on foot.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Denmark’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of [country name]’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Denmark’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Denmark’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

-Maritime Travel: Mariners planning travel to Denmark should also check for U.S. maritime advisories and alerts.
+Maritime Travel: Mariners planning travel to the Kingdom of Denmark should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings (select “broadcast warnings”).